OpenIndiana/oi-docs/docs/contrib/getting-started.md

 to your ``.vimrc``

-Misspelled words will now be highlighted (colour varies dependent on your .Xresources file)
+Misspelled words will now be highlighted (color varies dependent on your .Xresources file)

 ### Keyboard shortcuts for spell checking in ``vim``